Doncaster on heavy rain alert after Met Office issues yellow weather warning

 and on Freeview 262 or Freely 565

-The warning, which has been in place throughout the day, runs until 23.59 today.
+The warning, which came into force at 12.30am, runs until 8pm today.

 “There is a small chance that homes and businesses could be flooded, causing damage to some buildings